BPC-157: Body-Protective Peptide — Mechanism & Evidence

 Neuroprotection and CNS/PNS injuries

 Preliminary evidenceExperimental models of spinal cord injury, peripheral neuropathy and brain trauma demonstrate neuroprotective effects of BPC-157, with documented functional improvement.
-Proposed mechanisms include modulation of VEGF, NO and dopaminergic/serotonergic systems — constituting the gut-brain axis described in the literature.
-Human data are non-existent to date; all evidence is preclinical.
+Proposed mechanisms include modulation of VEGF, NO and dopaminergic/serotonergic systems.
+Human data are non-existent to date.

 Relevant Studies